arangodb/kube-arangodb/docs/user/storage.md

 For optimal performance, ArangoDB should be configured with locally attached SSD storage.

-To accomplish this, you must create `PersistentVolumes` for all servers that need persistent storage (single, agents & dbservers).
+To accomplish this, one must create `PersistentVolumes` for all servers that need persistent storage (single, agents & dbservers).
 E.g. for a `cluster` with 3 agents and 5 dbservers, you must create 8 volumes.

-Note that each volume must have a capacity that is equal to of higher than the capacity needed for each server.
+Note that each volume must have a capacity that is equal to or higher than the capacity needed for each server.

 To select the correct node, add a required node-affinity annotation as shown